 A replacement alternator doesn't necessarily have to look the same as the original, but it must function the same electrically, have the same pulley dimensions and be a bolt-in replacement.
 With consolidated applications, it is sometimes necessary to modify or change the wiring connectors as well.CHARGING SYSTEM & ALTERNATOR DIAGNOSIS

-Most charging systems that are working properly should produce a charging voltage of about 13.8 to 14.2 volts at idle with the lights and accessories off.
+Most charging systems that are working properly should produce a charging voltage of about 13.8 to 14.3 volts at idle with the lights and accessories off.
 Always refer to the vehicle manufacturer's specifications.
-Many Asian vehicles, for example, have higher charging voltages of around 15 volts.
+Many Asian vehicles can have higher charging voltages (up to 15 volts).

 When the engine is first started, the charging voltage should rise quickly to about two volts above base battery voltage, then taper off, leveling out at the specified voltage.